MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-linux.md

 1. Log in as `admin` to the DeployR landing page.
 If you haven't set a password for `admin` user yet, [do so now](#install-deployr-server).

-    After installing DeployR 8.0.5 and setting the password for the `admin` user account, you can log into the DeployR landing page.
+    After installing DeployR for Microsoft R Server 2016 and setting the password for the `admin` user account, you can log into the DeployR landing page.
 The landing page is accessible at `http://<DEPLOYR_SERVER_IP>:8050/deployr/landing`, where `<DEPLOYR_SERVER_IP>` is the IP address of the DeployR main server machine.

 2. Go to the **Administration Console**.